nathancarter/group-explorer/docs/Template.md

 /*
  * Caching template fetch --
- *   returns the html of template with id = templateId as a `string literal` for subsequent eval'ing */
+ *   returns the html of template with id = templateId as a `string literal` for subsequent eval'ing
+ *   returns the value undefined if template does not exist */

 class Template {